Adaptive Prompt Elicitation for Text-to-Image Generation: Discussion

 Thirdly, APE's effectiveness depends critically on LLM quality for feature generation, completion sampling, and prompt synthesis.
 The LLM persona may encode biases from pre-training data, such as demographic, cultural, or aesthetic biases~\cite{bianchi2023Easily, gupta2023Bias, castleman2025Adultification, resnik2025Large}.
 While our mixed-initiative design provides mitigation mechanisms (transparent panel for bias detection~\cite{vasconcelos2023Explanations}, editing for user agency~\cite{fan2025UserDriven}), these require users to recognize biases, which may not occur if biases align with users' assumptions or operate subtly.
 Future work could investigate proactive bias detection, diverse sampling strategies~\cite{dinca2024OpenBias}, and diversity-aware query generation.

-Lastly, although APE is designed to be model-agnostic, our empirical evaluation is limited to a single state-of-the-art text-to-image model.
-Future work should examine its generalizability across a broader range of generative architectures to validate robustness and identify model-specific factors.
-In addition, investigating APE’s potential to extend across modalities (e.g., text-to-music and text-to-video generation) represents a promising direction for future research.
+Lastly, while the model-agnostic design of APE enables its application to a broad range of text-to-image generation models, our empirical evaluation is limited to a single state-of-the-art model.
+Future work could explore its generalizability across a wider set of generative architectures to assess robustness and uncover model-specific factors.
+In addition, investigating APE’s potential to extend across modalities (e.g. text-to-music~\cite{copet2023Simple} and text-to-video~\cite{singer2023makeavideo} generation) offers a compelling avenue for further study.
 As generative models continue to advance, addressing the alignment gap becomes increasingly critical beyond improvements in model capacity alone.
 APE constitutes an initial step toward mitigating this gap through principled interaction design, pointing toward future creative AI systems that are more interactive, transparent, and adaptive than current text-based interfaces.

-\section{CONCLUSION}
+\section{Conclusion}

 Aligning text-to-image generation with user intent remains a persistent challenge when users struggle to articulate rich visual concepts through text.
 We presented \textsc{Adaptive Prompt Elicitation} (APE), which reframes prompting as bidirectional communication through information-theoretically optimized visual queries.
 By eliciting preferences through strategic visual comparisons, APE transforms intent specification from unilateral articulation into guided interactive refinement.
 Evaluation across controlled benchmarks and user studies demonstrates that this interactive approach achieves stronger alignment with improved efficiency compared to manual prompting and automatic optimization.
 As generative models advance, principled interaction design that actively elicits user intent offers a complementary path toward alignment alongside improvements in model capacity.